Frequently Asked Questions

 Is Ultrasound a growing radiography profession or are MD's doing that sort of work?

-Ultrasound is high in demand at the time of this writing (2004).
+Ultrasound is in demand.
 Employment of diagnostic medical sonographers is expected to increase by about 18 percent through 2018—faster than the average for all occupations.

 Though some physicians perform Ultrasound studies, most do not have the time